Signs of a Bad Realtor for Home Sellers

 Some real estate agents just love to express to their clients how fantastic open houses are as a marketing activity.
 This is, in fact, the #1-way real estate agents fool their seller clients.

 What they fail to tell sellers is the benefit is for the agent.
 Some unscrupulous agents will go so far as suggesting to their client’s open houses are necessary to sell a home.

-Folks serious buyers always schedule showings.
-This is fact, not fiction.
+Folks, serious buyers always schedule showings.
+This is a fact, not fiction.

 Worse yet, sometimes even potential burglars are scoping out your home – these are the types of people who come to open houses.

 Tons of real estate agents never mention the potential downsides of holding your home open to a bunch of deadbeats.

 Open houses can be a magnet for crime!